Idaho spring landscape with blooming flowers - spring pest prevention guide

 Quick Answer

 Spring (March-May) is the most critical pest prevention period in Idaho.
 As soil temperatures rise above 50°F, ants emerge from dormancy, wasp queens start new colonies, and spiders become active.
 Early treatment before populations explode is the most effective and economical approach.
-Start quarterly pest control in March for year-round protection - just $49 to start.
+Start quarterly pest control in March for year-round protection.

 Key Takeaways